arduino/help-center-content/content/Hardware Support/Generic/Resetting-boards-with-MicroPython-Firmware-to-upload-Arduino-sketches.md

 1. Open any Arduino development tool like Arduino IDE

 2. Select your board.
-If it does not appear, set your board to bootloader mode by double-pressing the reset button.
+If it doesn't appear, set your board to bootloader mode by double-pressing the reset button.

 3. Upload BareMinimum, or any other Arduino sketch.